 Titers ≥ 1:4 in serum are consistent with current or recent infection, and high titers (≥ 1:32) signify an increased likelihood of extrapulmonary dissemination.
 Complement fixation titers can be used to estimate disease severity; high titers suggest more severe disease.
-However, immunocompromised patients may have low titers.
+However, patients who are immunocompromised may have low titers.
 Titers should decline during successful therapy.

 The presence of complement-fixing antibodies in CSF is diagnostic of coccidioidal meningitis and is important because CSF cultures are rarely positive.

-A urine antigen test may be useful for diagnosing coccidioidomycosis in immunocompromised patients with severe forms of the disease, including pneumonia and disseminated infection.
+A urine antigen test may be useful for diagnosing coccidioidomycosis in patients who are immunocompromised with severe forms of the disease, including pneumonia and disseminated infection.